More than 1.3 million Georgians have already voted in the Senate runoffs, rivaling general election turnout

 Rhonda Grayned, a 71-year-old Democratic voter in Atlanta, said she decided to vote in person because she did not trust mail voting.

-“I’m a Black woman, and I had to make sure I saw my vote go through,” Grayned said, as she voted Friday at the Buckhead Library in Atlanta, part of Fulton County.
-“This needs to be a blue state so I had to walk in there and vote.”
+“I’m a Black woman, and I had to make sure I saw my vote go through,” Grayned said as she voted Friday at the Buckhead Library in Atlanta, part of Fulton County.
+“This needs to be a blue state, so I had to walk in there and vote.”

 Both parties are making a push this week with high-profile surrogates in hopes of drumming up voters before the holidays.
 Independent groups also canvassed the state on Saturday, encouraging people to go to the polls before they got caught up in the holidays.

 Warnock and Ossoff on Saturday held a joint rally in Savannah featuring the rapper Common, who told voters they need to “finish the job.”
 Vice President-elect Kamala D. Harris (D) is scheduled to make two appearances in Georgia to turn out voters this week.
-She is expected to deliver the same message as a stream of campaign surrogates: vote early.
+She is expected to deliver the same message as a stream of campaign surrogates: Vote early.

 Vice President Pence has made a half-dozen trips to the state to campaign for Loeffler and Perdue, including an event in Columbus last week.
 And Ivanka Trump is scheduled to make several stops in Georgia this week.
 Republicans also have been stressing to voters that they shouldn’t fear voting absentee or on Dominion voting machines — despite baseless claims spread by President Trump that mail-in votes and those cast via the Canada-based company’s machines are suspect.